![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Knowing nothing about the work of the modern restorers by which this tomb gained the white concrete supports, I find it puzzling that its lower part should have fallen apart but not taken the top with it in a big collapse.
 My solution is that the base of the tomb included larger blocks of marble or other good stone, and that these were carted off, thus sapping the edifice from below but leaving enough core for it to stand until the restorers got to it.
 I'm not too convinced, but here it is:

-Oddly enough, in all this uncertainty I can still say for sure that the Latin word for them was columbarium:
+Oddly enough, in all this uncertainty I can still say for sure that the Latin word for these holes was columbarium:

 see the article in Smith's Dictionary of Greek and Roman Antiquities.